fritte2/ctbi/README.md

 mean stack of detrended data within all bins.
-Outliers present in the residuals are flagged using an enhanced Boxplot rule called Logbox, which replaces the original 1.5 constant with $A \times \log(n)+B+C/n$ ($n$ being the sample size, C = 36 and A,B being automatically calculated on a predictor of the kurtosis-excess).
+Outliers present in the residuals are flagged using an enhanced Boxplot rule called Logbox, which replaces the original 1.5 constant with $A \times \log(n)+B+C/n$ (n being the sample size, C = 36 and A,B being automatically calculated on a predictor of the kurtosis-excess).
 The strength of the cyclic pattern within each bin is quantified by a new metric, the Stacked Cycles Index (SCI), with SCI \<= 0 associated with no cyclicity and SCI = 1 a perfectly cyclic signal.

 The companion paper describing this package is Ritter, F.: Technical
 note: A procedure to clean, decompose and aggregate time series, Hydrol.